cypherium/cvm/README.md

 # Cypherium Virtual Machine Specification (Draft)
-The Cypherium Virtual Machine (CVM) is a register-based virtual machine inspired by the [Dalvik] (https://source.android.com/devices/tech/dalvik/)
+The Cypherium Virtual Machine (CVM) is a register-based virtual machine inspired by the [Dalvik](https://source.android.com/devices/tech/dalvik/)
 (now part of the Android Runtime) architecture.
-The virtual machine from [Ethereum VM] (https://github.com/ethereum/wiki/wiki/White-Paper) and
+The virtual machine from [Ethereum VM](https://github.com/ethereum/wiki/wiki/White-Paper) and
-[NEO VM] (https://github.com/neo-project/neo-vm) also influenced its design.
+[NEO VM](https://github.com/neo-project/neo-vm) also influenced its design.
 It is used for executing smart contracts on the Cypherium blockchain platform.
-A reference implementation is provided using the [Go language] (https://golang.org/).
+A reference implementation is provided using the [Go language](https://golang.org/).

 ## Design Principle
 CVM favors small and simple smart contracts that preferably only use the 65536 available registers without allocating extra memory.